stephaneVercouillieBMID/slate/source/workingVersion.html.md

 The Access Token will define the list of Data that will be provided back to the client.
 In order to request specific claims, you can  [use scopes](https://stackedit.io/app#stClaims)  in the Authentication Request and/or  [use the claims parameter](https://stackedit.io/app#Claims-Request)  of the  request Object.

 ### 4.3.1.
 User Info Endpoint
-As per the OpenID Connect specification  [http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest](http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest)
+As per the OpenID Connect specification  [http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest](http://openid.net/specs/openid-connect-core-1_0.html#UserInfoRequest),

+> Blockquote

 The User Info endpoint can only be accessed with a valid  **access_token**  received from the Token endpoint during User Authentication, and for a very limited duration after end user authentication; there must be less than 3 minutes between the creation of the user action to be confirmed by the end user on his mobile device, and the access to the User Info endpoint.